SBNSoftware/icarus_production_guide/README.md

 # Icarus Production Guide
-This repository was created to develop a guide for the Icarus Production member as a Markdown document
+This repository was created to develop a guide for the Icarus Production member as a Markdown [document](production_campaign_example.md).